Amazon CloudWatch vs Amazon OpenSearch Service comparison

 Find out what your peers are saying about Splunk, Wazuh, Datadog and others in Log Management.
 Updated: May 2024.

 Amazon CloudWatch is ranked 12th in Log Management with 40 reviews while Amazon OpenSearch Service is ranked 46th in Log Management with 1 review.
 Amazon CloudWatch is rated 8.0, while Amazon OpenSearch Service is rated 7.0.
 The top reviewer of Amazon CloudWatch writes "Instantaneous response when monitoring logs and KPIs".
 On the other hand, the top reviewer of Amazon OpenSearch Service writes "A managed solution that provides login authentication but has high cost".
-Amazon CloudWatch is most compared with Zabbix, Datadog, Google Cloud's operations suite (formerly Stackdriver) and Dynatrace, whereas Amazon OpenSearch Service is most compared with Grafana Loki and Datadog.
+Amazon CloudWatch is most compared with Zabbix, Datadog, Google Cloud's operations suite (formerly Stackdriver), Dynatrace and Graylog, whereas Amazon OpenSearch Service is most compared with Grafana Loki, Datadog, Zabbix and Security Onion.

 See our list of best Log Management vendors.